 For this example, we're working with three existing variables in our data: a Date variable, a categorical variable representing age ranges, and a numeric variable representing the number of Cola drinks each respondent has consumed.

-1. In the Data Sets tree, select the variable that you want to use for the first (top) level of aggregation.
+1. First let's make a nested banner to use.
+In the Data Sets tree, select the variable that you want to use for the first (top) level of aggregation.
 In the example, this is a Date variable.

 2. Go to Anything > Data > Variables > New > Banner.
 This will create a new banner variable set.

 3. In the Data Sets tree, select the new banner, and drag the second categorical variable underneath the first, to nest it under the first set of categories, like this: